Isola delle Correnti | Sunny Desert Islet where Sicily Ends.

 case as in the previous centuries Isola delle Correnti was a relevant

-point of reference of that leader for his routes towards the conquest of Malta in 1091.
+point of reference of that leader for his routes towards the well known conquest of Malta in 1091.

-fishermen who since a long time ago until today in long sailing through that
+fishermen who since a long time ago until today in long sailings through that

 large sea canal facing one side North Africa spent and spend days searching the

-best fish to sell on the markets and often landing in proximity of that islet
+best fish to sell on the best national markets and often landing in proximity of that islet

 in the nearest Isola di Capo Passero